Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: T CRIM 374

-Explores issues related to men and masculinities in the criminal justice system.
-Examines the various conceptions of masculinities that increase the risk of criminality, and how men "perform" masculinities within the criminal justice system and to the provision of services.
+Explores issues related to men and masculinities in the criminal legal system.
+Examines the various conceptions of masculinities that increase the risks of criminality and how men "perform" masculinities within criminal legal systems.

 View course details in MyPlan: T CRIM 375